-As long as the value of the "UsageTracking_TrackThisDocument" field contains, at Queryclose time, the value "No" or "NO" then the NotesTracker immediately exits the Queryclose event and no Usage Log document is created.
-This check is carried out at the very beginning of the Queryclose event, in line with other NotesTracker functions that follow the "exit as early as possible" golden rule in order to the overheads of usage tracking to the bare minimum.
+and to arrange for the field to contain, by Queryclose event time, the value "No" or "NO" so causing NotesTracker to exit from the Queryclose event thereby bypassing creation of a Usage Log document for the interaction.
+This check is carried out at the very beginning of the Queryclose event, in line with other NotesTracker functions, following the "exit as early as possible" golden rule in order to keep the overheads of usage tracking to the barest minimum.

-Note: if the "UsageTrackIng_TrackThisDocument" field has any value other than "No" (or "NO"), or if the field is blank or null, or if the field doesn't exist in the document, then usage tracking proceeds normally.
+Note: if the "UsageTracking_TrackThisDocument" field has any value other than "No" (or "NO"), or if the field is blank or null, or if this field doesn't exist in the document, then usage tracking proceeds normally.